works

 Created for presentation at Galerie Díra in Prague, April 16 – May 6, 2013.

-Presented at CAC Bukovje in Landskrona, Sweden from December 14, 2013 – January 5, 2014.
+CAC Bukovje in Landskrona, Sweden from December 14, 2013 – January 5, 2014.

 slideshow of presentation at Galerie Díra with sound excerpt.
 Photos by Martin Blazicek.